 Increasing sustainability is a driver for MPPG.
-The Constitution of the Republic of South Africa states that everyone has the right to have the environment protected through reasonable legislative and other measures that "secure ecologically sustainable development and use of natural resources while promoting justifiable economic and social development" (section 24 (b) (iii) Constitution of the Republic of South Africa Act no. 108 of 1996).
+The South African Constitution states everyone has the right to have the environment projected through reasonable legislative and other measures that "secure ecologically sustainable development and use of natural resources while promoting justifiable economic and social development" (section 24 (b) (iii) Constitution of the Republic of South Africa Act no. 108 of 1996).
 Supported by environmental legislation and policy instruments, metropolitan municipalities and many secondary cities have developed energy and climate change strategies with associated energy access, renewable energy, and energy efficiency targets. eThekwini Municipality, for example has set a target of a 40 percent renewable energy supply by 2030 and a 100 percent renewable energy supply by 2050 (eThekwini, 2019).
 Among the metros and several well governed municipalities, energy efficiency projects have been implemented and a diverse range of renewable energy projects have been proposed, albeit with fewer implemented and none at scale.